MatanHamilis/sighash_post/README.md

 In this sighash type all outputs are signed but the `SIGHASH_ANYONECANPAY` signifies that only one of the inputs is signed, that is the input for which this sighash type is specified in.
 This means, as its name suggests that anyone else who has this transaction can join and add inputs to this transaction as long as it preserves the same outputs that are signed.
 In other words, since the spender isn't signing other inputs except his own input, anyone else can take this transaction and modify it by adding another input as long as he doesn't modify the outputs that are provided with the original transaction.

+Consider the following scenario, you and three other friends would like to buy a gift to another friend for her birthday.
+The gift costs 10000 satoshis which should be sent to the address of the merchant and you have decided to split the payment evenly, so each one of you pays 2500 satoshis.
+To accomplish the payment, you and your friends will sign (separately) the spending of a UTXO with 2500 satoshis where which will be sent to the merchant (as the first output).
+Notice that the output will contain the value of `10000` despite each friend signs only an input of 2500.
+By merging these signed inputs you can create a valid transaction and send it to the merchant.

 ![Sighash all | Sighash Anyonecanpay](images/sighash_all_anyonecanpay.jpg)